Affiliate links on Android Authority may earn us a commission. Learn more.

 The Venu is a big deal for Garmin — it’s the company’s first smartwatch with an OLED screen.
 This will no doubt make it appeal to more people (read: not just athletes), but is it good enough to pull people away from more established product lines like the Apple Watch?
 Find out in our Garmin Venu review.

 Garmin has been making fitness smartwatches for years, but they’ve always put a focus on practicality over design.
 Now, the company is attempting to make a more approachable fitness watch with the Garmin Venu, its very first OLED smartwatch.
 You can kind of think of it as a “best of both worlds” device: it looks quite a bit nicer than previous Garmin smartwatches, but it doesn’t skimp on fitness features, either.

-The smartwatch market is tough to crack, though.
-The Apple Watch Series 5 is really good, and so is the Fossil Gen 5.
+The smartwatch market is tough to crack, though, with stiff competition coming from the Apple Watch Series 7 and Samsung Galaxy Watch 4.
 Can Garmin’s high-priced fitness watch steal some of the competition?
 Or is it still only for fitness-focused people?

 Design and hardware

 - 1.2-inch AMOLED display

 Garmin’s mid-range GPS watches have always had a certain look to them, somewhere between classy and sporty.
 I think the Garmin Venu looks like a step up while not going too far in either direction.
 It doesn’t look as cheap as the Vivoactive 3 Music, nor does it look as nice as something from the Fenix line.